 You can use our handy print feature to export a summary or a detailed report to Word for printing and sharing.
 The report includes a picture of the completed radar chart along with the comments and grades you’ve given for each spoke.
 Curriculum Development Playback is easy to use and communicates the points you wish to make clearly and succinctly.

 Whole school priorities can be identified by comparing multiple Curriculum Development reports.
-Our 360 review radar approach allows you to compare reviews of different subjects by layering them up or you can analyse the data by creating an average based on all of the subject reviews you have available.
+Our 360 review radar approach allows you to compare reviews of different curriculum areas by layering radar chart on top of one another or you can analyse the data by creating an average based on all of the reviews you have available.

-In addition, and perhaps most powerfully, the supporting spokes of different subjects can be compared to identify key areas of focus that are an issue (or strength) from subject to subject.
-There are 31 key areas within the radar chart aligned to best practice in schools and the Ofsted framework.
+In addition, and perhaps most powerfully, the supporting spokes of different curriculum areas can be compared to identify key areas of focus that are an issue (or strength) from area to area.
+There are 34 key areas within the radar chart aligned to best practice in schools.

 This type of comparison can also provide the information you need to inform intra-school training (Inset).
 For example, if questioning is a strength for one staff team they could be paired with a team that needs to further develop these skills.
 Curriculum Development Playback is the perfect tool to identify CPD opportunties.